franzose/ClosureTable/README.md

 </code>
 </pre>

 Violà!
 You have a new Entity.
 Take a look at the `protected static $closure` variable.
 It is the name of the closure table where relationships between entities are stored.
 Remember that you will never have to manually extend the `ClosureTable` model for each your `Entity` model until you want to set other columns names in the closure table.
-If you do want, see ‘<a href="#restriction-on-columns-names-removed">Restriction on columns names removed</a>’ section.
+If you do want, see ‘<a href="#restriction-on-columns-names-removed">Restriction on columns names removed</a>’ section for more information.

+Every Entity uses `position` table column in order to be sortable.
+You can define your own column name by changing the default value of `Entity::POSITION` constant.

 ### Create migrations

+Read the Laravel's ‘<a href="http://laravel.com/docs/migrations">Migrations & Seeding</a>’ first.
+You need to create two database tables, one for the entities, one for their relationships (closure table).

 ## Time of coding